-In addition, another shortcoming of simply using an attrition factor approved in the 2016 General Rate Case to escalate embedded costs is that the 2016 General Rate Case excluded major incremental projects such as Pipeline Safety Enhancement Plan, Aliso Canyon Turbine Replacement project, and Advanced Metering Infrastructure.
+In addition, another shortcoming of simply using a factor to escalate embedded costs is that the 2016 General Rate Case excluded major incremental projects such as Pipeline Safety Enhancement Plan, Aliso Canyon Turbine Replacement project, and Advanced Metering Infrastructure.
 Some costs associated with these projects are currently under Commission review as part of Applicants' Test Year 2019 General Rate Case, while other costs continue to remain outside of the rate case process.
 By simply escalating 2016 to 2019 General Rate Case authorized base margin, the percentage increase would be materially flawed because it would not represent a reliable factor to escalate costs that were not included in the 2016 General Rate Case.

 Therefore, Applicants reject the notion that an embedded cost escalation can be based on a percentage increase of 2019 authorized margin compared to 2016 authorized margin.
-TURN's suggestion of the System Average Percent Change in Mr. Florio's testimony21 is obsolete due to the subsequent showing in A.11-11-002 in which SoCalGas and SDG&E demonstrated that the systemwide attrition year escalation factor did not translate to the functional areas of transmission and storage, evidenced by lower 2010 recorded data compared to previously allocated 2010 data based on SAPC.
+TURN's suggestion of the System Average Percent Change in Mr. Florio's testimony21 is obsolete due to the subsequent showing in A.11-11-002 in which SoCalGas and SDG&E demonstrated that the systemwide attrition year escalation factor did not translate to the functional areas of transmission and storage, evidenced by lower 2010 recorded data compared to previously allocated 2010 data based on System Average Percent Change.